-▶ Legacy

-▶ UEFI

-Enables UEFI option ROM only.
-(Default)
+▶ Legacy Enables legacy option ROM only.

 This item is configurable only when CSM Support is set to Enabled.

 Other PCI devices

 Allows you to select whether to enable the UEFI or Legacy option ROM for the PCI device controller other than the LAN, storage device, and graphics controllers.